thewtex/thesis/strain_estimation/strain_estimation.rst

 Inspecting |central_difference_strain| and |higher_order_accurate|, only subtle
 differences are observed.
 There is noise present in |central_difference_strain|
 that remains present in |higher_order_accurate|.
-This noise is due to decorrelation but also artifacts related to the regularization described in Chapter 3.
+This noise is due not only to signal decorrelation but also artifacts related to the regularization described in Chapter 3.
 While the higher order-accurate calculation may be a more correct representation of the displacement gradients, it is sometimes primarily a more accurate representation of the noise present in the displacement gradients.
-In general some notable advantages have been observed, though.
+In general some notable advantages have been observed.
 Specifically, there are reductions in the strain noise and an increase in the strain dynamic range.
 This behavior contrasts with the rest of the gradient calculation techniques discussed in this section, which tend to reduce the dynamic range